Saint-Twmx/cvpilot/README.md

 - First of all, the test environment of the code is based on python3.9.
 You can then install some dependencies such as pytorch with pip install -r requirements.txt.

-- Next, you can partition the model directly by running the "nnUNet_inference.py" file, and using the model we provided.
+- Next, you can perform segmentation directly on the model by running the "nnUNet_inference.py" file and utilizing the models we provide.

 - After installation, you can activate the training test data we prepared by using the step "python3 plan_and_preprocess.py -t 100".